Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ```

 <br/>
-Likewise, if you had put the mRNA-Seq related files described in the section above into a project (for example syn12345) with the described annotations, then you could find all of the files for `Condition A` for `Sample 1`:
+Likewise, if you had put the mRNA-Seq related files described in the section above into a `Project` (for example syn12345) with the described annotations, then you could find all of the `Files` for `Condition A` for `Sample 1`:

 ```
 SELECT * FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"
 ```

 <br/>
-Lastly, you may not be interested in all of the possible annotations present on files.
+Lastly, you may not be interested in all of the possible annotations present on `Files`.
 If you query and only a subset of entities has a specific annotation, all other entities will have a blank value for that annotation in the query results.
 You can limit the annotations you want displayed - generally, you want to know the Synapse ID of the entities, the file name, and the annotations you are interested in.

 ```
 SELECT id,name,dataType,fileType FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"